 How does the waitlist work at MIT Sloan?

-The waitlist process is a little different each year, depending on the number of applicants.
-However, if you are waitlisted in a round, then you are automatically considered in the next round and will receive an updated decision in that round.
+If you are waitlisted in a round, then you are automatically considered in the next round and will receive an updated decision in that round.

 Do you offer deferrals?

-Our general policy is not to defer admission but we will consider requests for deferral on a case-by-case basis.
+We will consider requests for deferral on a case-by-case basis.

 Do I need to mail in copies of my transcripts?